nchopyk/to-do-tool/README.md

 - `npm run dev` - to start the server by automatically restarting the node application when file changes in the directory are detected (with nodemon)
 - `npm run test` - to start tests
 - `knex migrate:make [migration name] --knexfile ./src/db/knexfile.js --env [current environment]` - to create a migration
-- `nom run migrate` - to migrate latest migrations
+- `npm run migrate` - to migrate latest migrations
-- `npm run revert-latest` - to revert the latest migrations
+- `npm run revert-latest-migrations` - to revert the latest migrations